Restoration Strategies Science Plan

 Results

 The PSTA Cell achieved annual outflow flow-weighted mean TP concentrations ranging from 8 to 13 µg/L for the period of record (2008 to 2017).
 Pulse flow events and associated higher P loads had no adverse effect on treatment performance.
-Outflow TP concentrations were not affected by two different operational water depths (average of 0.39 m and 0.55 m) or the time of day.
+Outflow TP concentrations were not affected by two different operational water depths (average of 0.39 m and 0.55 m) the time of day, or longer periods of constant moderate flow.
 Generally, lower outflow TP concentrations were observed during the wet season.
 The optimal inflow TP concentrations to the PSTA Cell is 22 µg/L or less, which achieved outflow concentration of 13 µg/L or lower.
 Lateral seepage through the levee between the Lower Submerged Aquatic Vegetation (SAV) Cell and the PSTA Cell was the major source of seepage.
 The accumulated sediment in the cell is low in P and chemically stable, resulting in sustained P removal performance.

 Reports and Publications